John Wayne Gacy: Execution

 After Gacy's death was confirmed at 12:58 a.m. on May 10, 1994, his brain was removed.
 It is in the possession of Helen Morrison, a witness for the defense at Gacy's trial, who has interviewed Gacy and other serial killers in an attempt to isolate common personality traits of violent sociopaths.
-His body was cremated.
+He was cremated, and the whereabouts of his ashes remain undisclosed.